CatalogueLegacies/antconc.github.io/_episodes/08-comparing.md

 - "stands behind."
 (IAMS Photographs = 4, BM Satires = 8)

 BM Satires contains roughly double the word tokens of IAMS Photographs, which accounts - more or less - for the relative frequencies of "stand behind." and "stands behind.".
 This comparison, however, makes the frequency of the present participle form "standing behind." in `IAMS_Photographs_1850-1950_selection3.txt` even more striking.
 With more investigation, we might determine this to be a lingustic feature of the catalogue.

+>## Task 4: Compare now how adverbs are used to modify the verb "look" in *IAMS Photos* and *BM Satires*.
+Does this reinforce our earlier observations about the differences in the descriptions between the two corpora?>
+>
+>>## Solution
+>>
+>>1.
+Search the Concordance tab for the string “look* *ly” (as we did  in [Episode 6](https://cataloguelegacies.github.io/antconc.github.io/06-search/index.html#tasks) with Regex unticked and Words and Case both ticked and Kwic sort set to Level 1 equals 1R).
+>>2.
+There are 131 hits, only 31 instances found in the *IAMS Photos* descriptions.
+>>3.
+Browse through the output.
+Note that there is a great variety of modifiers used for the word "look" in the *BM Satires* that desribe the characters in the prints and that are features of the curatorial voice.
+In comparison two common words (“directly”, “obliquely”) are used in the *IAMS Photos* as descriptions of perspective.
+As already observed the use of modifiers with the verb "look" illustrates  two different approaches to descriptions: one, for satires, that focuses on the subjects taking part in the scene; and another, for photography, that uses the viewpoint of the photographer and viewer alike to take a perspectival approach to the scene at hand.
+>{: .solution}
+{: .challenge}